cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/index.rst

 will able to use Cloudera Manager to install, start, and manage CDAP on CDH clusters.

-These instructions assume that you are familiar with Cloudera Manager and CDH, and already have a cluster with them installed and running.
+These instructions assume that you are familiar with Cloudera Manager and CDH, and already have a cluster managed by Cloudera Manager with CDH installed and running.
 The cluster must meet CDAP's :ref:`hardware, network, and software requirements <admin-manual-system-requirements>` before you install CDAP.